AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 the operands construction without influencing decision boundaries.

-Non short-circuit binary operators in logical expressions might complexify the identification of decision boundaries for users.
-To alleviate this, |gnat|
+Non short-circuit binary operators in logical expressions might complexify the identification of decision boundaries for users. |gnat| compilers offer two devices to alleviate this for Ada:

-compilers offer the ``No_Direct_Boolean_Operator`` restriction pragma to support coding standards prohibiting the use of such operators in Ada.
+* The ``No_Direct_Boolean_Operator`` restriction pragma, which will trigger compilation errors on the use of non short-circuit Boolean operators and facilitates the enforcement of coding standards prohibiting such uses.

+* The ``Short_Circuit_And_Or`` pragma, which directs the compiler to translate non-short circuit ``and/or`` operators as their short-circuit counterparts.

 There is no equivalent in C, where the allowed operand types are much more varied and where the restriction would make the language really much harder to use.

 .. _sunits: